 By setting the attribution model, you are able to choose how much value you give to each stage of that path to conversion.
 This helps you to understand which channels are helping you most to achieve your business goals.
 There are many different choices when it comes to picking an attribution model giving you control over how much credit you give to each touch point in the customer journey.

 Last Click Attribution gives all the credit for the conversion to the last channel before the conversion occurred.
 For example, if a customer visits your Facebook page then is shown an Google Ads remarketing ad and clicks through and converts, the credit for the conversion will be given solely to Google Ads.

 If you are using the Last Click Attribution model all other channels visited along the purchasing journey are ignored.
-The majority of all advertisers use the ‘Last Click’ Attribution model as this is the preset option in Google Ads.
+The majority of all advertisers use the ‘Last Click’ Attribution model as this is the present option in Google Ads.

 The First Click Attribution model is the opposite of the Last Click model.
 It attributes all credit for the conversion to the first visited channel.
 Like the Last Click model it ignores all the other channels visited after giving them no credit.
 This model highlights the channel that first introduced a customer to your brand without taking into account what necessarily drove them to convert.